claudijo/react-2d-canvas/README.md

 Shape components, such as `<Rectangle>`, `<Circle>`, and `<Label>` are available for representing different graphical elements and user interface controls.

+All shape components accept a `ref` property which will be forwarded to the underlying element.
+Using a `ref` enables the possibilities to read properties / attributes on the element.

 All shape components have the following common attributes:

 Common Attributes | Description | Default value